19 of the Best Ontario Hikes

 hiking ontario bruce trail

-Beginning in on the US-Canada border in Niagara Falls and running all the way to Tobermory, the Bruce is one heck of an adventure trail.
-All counted the hike covers 885 km (550 miles).
+Beginning on the US-Canada border in Niagara Falls and running all the way to Tobermory, the Bruce is one heck of an adventure trail.
+All counted, the hike covers 885 km (550 miles).
 If you are up for the adventure, a thru-hike takes roughly 30 days to complete.

-The Bruce Trail is Canada’s oldest and longest footpath taking you through thick forest, rolling countrysides, and up to huge boulders and cliffs.
-If you do hike it from end to end, make a note that camping is not possible on the entire section.
+The Bruce Trail is Canada’s oldest and longest footpath, taking you through thick forest, rolling countrysides, and up to huge boulders and cliffs.
+If you hike from end to end, make a note that camping is not possible in the entire section.
 You can check the Bruce Trail Conservancy for great accommodations at each section of the trail.

 • Trailhead: Queenston – Tobermory